MITLibraries/archivesspace-api-python-scripts/README.md

 This GET script retrieves a single ArchivesSpace record based on the record's 'uri,' which is specified in the 'endpoint' variable on line 13.

 #### [getTopContainerCountByResource.py](/getTopContainerCountByResource.py)
-Retrives a count of top containers associated with archival objects associated with a particular resource.
+Retrieves a count of top containers associated with archival objects associated with a particular resource.
 Upon running the script, you will be prompted enter the resource ID (just the number, not the full URI).

 #### [getTopContainerCountByResourceNoAOs.py](/getTopContainerCountByResourceNoAOs.py)
-Retrives a count of top containers directly associated (not through an archival object) with a particular resource.
+Retrieves a count of top containers directly associated (not through an archival object) with a particular resource.
 Upon running the script, you will be prompted enter the resource ID (just the number, not the full URI).

 #### [getTopContainers.py](/getTopContainers.py)
+This GET script retrieves all of the top containers from a particular repository into a JSON file.

 #### [getUrisAndIds.py](getUrisAndIds.py)
+For the specified record type, this script retrieves URI and the 'id_0,' 'id_1,' 'id_2,' 'id_3,' and a concatenated version of all the 'id' fields.

 #### [postContainersFromCSV.py](/postContainersFromCSV.py)
 This script works to create instances (consisting of top_containers) from a separate CSV file.
 The CSV file should have two columns, indicator and barcode.
 The directory where this file is stored must match the directory in the filePath variable.
 The script will prompt you first for the exact name of the CSV file, and then for the exact resource or accession to attach the containers to.